Beetroot Powder for Ironman: The 5-Day Loading Protocol: The Short Answer

 - Low Sugar / Oxalate Free

-How many days before an Ironman should I start loading beetroot powder?
-Start 5 days before race day for a full Ironman, or 3 days before for a 70.3.
-Take two servings daily during the loading window, with the final pre-race serving 60 to 90 minutes before your wave start.
-Masters athletes and anyone over 45 should use the 5-day window for both distances.
+Start 5 days before race day for a full Ironman, or 3 days before for a 70.3, taking two servings daily during the loading window.
+Take the final pre-race serving 60 to 90 minutes before your wave start.
+Masters athletes and anyone over 45 should use the 5-day window for both distances, since the extra days let plasma nitrate reach a higher stable plateau.

-Do I need a second dose of beetroot powder during an Ironman?
 Yes, for events expected to take longer than 5 hours.
-Plasma nitrate from a single pre-race dose begins declining after 3 to 4 hours.
-A second serving at the 4 to 5 hour mark on the bike re-elevates plasma nitrate for the remainder of the race.
-Mix with plain water, separate from carbohydrate solution.
+Plasma nitrate from a single pre-race dose begins declining after 3 to 4 hours, so in a 9 to 11 hour race the pre-race dose no longer drives the same effect by the back half.
+Take a second serving (about 2 scoops in 12 oz of plain water) at the 4 to 5 hour mark on the bike, separate from carbohydrate solution.

 Continue reading